Natural Selection – Variation and Biodiversity Ep 4

 Natural selection is one way that evolution occurs.
-Evolution is the change in allele frequency over time.
+Evolution is the change in allele frequencies over time.
 In this article we will look at the process of natural selection, and a few different types of selection.
-Note that there can be other mechanisms behind evolution as well, such as the genetic bottleneck effect described here.
+Note that there can be other mechanisms behind evolution as well, such as genetic drift described here.

 Natural selection